pgcrumley/Controllers/SerialArduinoGpio/README.md

 A command to save the current pin state to be used when the device is reset is also provided as some devices need particular values at startup.

+It is also possible to place a persistent name (16 characters) in to the Arduino so even if the USB ports get renamed over time you can keep track of which Arduino is connected to various signals.

 ### Configure the software (15 minutes -- longer if system is not up-to-date)

 This is for Raspberry Pi or Ubuntu Linux.
 Setup on other systems varies.